City of Knox

 Population and household forecasts, 2011 to 2036, prepared by .id (opens a new window), the population experts, May 2014.

 There were 1,633 people estimated to be living in non-private dwellings in the City of Knox in 2011.
-The number of persons in non-private dwellings in the City of Knox is expected to increase to 2,203 persons in 2026 and with a gain 2,313 persons in 2036.
+The number of persons in non-private dwellings in the City of Knox is expected to increase to 2,203 persons in 2026 and to 2,313 persons in 2036.

 Between 2011 and 2026, Wantirna South is forecast to experience the greatest change, with a gain of 163 persons in non-private dwellings.
 This is due to an increase of persons in non-private dwellings aged 75 years and over, which is predominantly aged care.